bayesimpact/retrospective-bot/README.md

 And now you're good to go!
 Open up Slack and type `/retro help` to start.

-If you installed Gloss Bot on Heroku using the Deploy on Heroku button and you want to upgrade it with the latest changes, [follow these instructions](DEPLOY.md#upgrade-on-heroku).
+If you installed Retrospective Bot on Heroku using the Deploy on Heroku button and you want to upgrade it with the latest changes, [follow these instructions](DEPLOY.md#upgrade-on-heroku).